muratk5n/thirdwave/en/README.md

 ---

+The Independent: "China accuses US of ‘political manipulation’ for changing wording about Taiwan on website"

+---

 It's sad the killing of that Al Jazeera Palestenian/American journalist.
 It sounds like they specifically targeted her.
-I wonder why.

 ---